 It seems that ‘dynamic’ is a word that trips off the tongue of everyone in the industry today.
 And the word ‘data’ is as ubiquitous as … well, data itself.
 So, what’s all the buzz about?
-After all, airline revenue generation has been about ‘dynamic’ and ‘data’ for decades.
+After all, airline revenue management has been about ‘dynamic’ and ‘data’ for decades.

 In the early 1970s, Ken Littlewood was working at British Overseas Airways Corporation (BOAC) when he happened on the idea of a decision rule for selling discounted flights.
 The opportunity to develop an algorithm for “Littlewoods Rule” was enabled by a new reservations system at BOAC, and sowed the seed for future data-driven, dynamic pricing initiatives.